fatih/vim-go-tutorial/README.md

 nnoremap <leader>a :cclose<CR>
 ```

-I also use these shorcuts to build and run a Go program with `<leader>b` and
+I also use these shortcuts to build and run a Go program with `<leader>b` and
 `<leader>r`:

 ```vim